BenFradet/RiotSharp/README.md

 }
 ```

-You can find a list of all the available operations in [IRiotApi](RiotSharp/IRiotApi.cs).
+You can find a list of all the available operations in [TournamentApi in Documentation](http://benfradet.github.io/RiotSharp/api/RiotSharp.RiotApi.html).

 ### Tournament API